Survey Tool Guide

 2. Responses by other vetters in your language with Agree, Decline, or Comment.

-3. Once resolved, the creators of the the initial Request or Discuss closes the post.
+3. Once resolved, the creator of the the initial Request closes the post.

 How to create a new forum post